-Don’t be complacent in thinking that an early-stage startup doesn’t need IP protection.
+Don’t be complacent in thinking that an early-stage startup doesn’t need IP protection, these mistakes are costly.
 Investing in the right coverage now will give you exclusive rights to your concept ensuring that other people or companies won’t be using it without your permission.

 So, before you begin pitching to investors, take a look at these 4 intellectual property protection strategies that will help prevent your idea from being stolen:

 Before you can protect your IP, you first have to clearly identify and understand everything about it – from the smallest detail such as your logo to your trade secrets.
 Create a detailed list of everything you developed including:

 - Your logo